ransome1/sleek/README.md

 + [Features](#features)

 ### Sponsor sleek
-Pushing sleek to Apple's and Micosoft's app stores creates anual costs.
-You can support me by covering these costs and <a href="https://github.com/sponsors/ransome1">sponsor me</a>.
+Pushing sleek to the Apple and Microsoft app stores creates annual costs.
+You can cover these costs by <a href="https://github.com/sponsors/ransome1">sponsoring me</a>.

 ### Get sleek from Apple Mac App Store
 <a href="https://apps.apple.com/us/app/sleek-todo-manager/id1614704209" target="blank"><img src='assets/store_badges/Download_on_the_Mac_App_Store.png' alt='Get sleek from Apple Mac App Store' width='180'/></a>